ivandotv/dumba/README.md

 }
 ```

 After we create the schema, we use the `Form` class to create the class instance that will be connected to the actual HTML form.
-Form instance needs to be connected to the schema.
+Form instance needs the schema object.

 ```ts
 import { Form } from 'dumba'